laro/Cilia/3 Advanced/2 (Smart) Pointers.md

 In Cilia a _right value_ `Type+` can even be assigned to `Type*`, so you still can use `new` for raw pointers.
-But
-- it is inconvenient to use,
+But it is inconvenient to use as
-- allowed in unsafe code only,
+- it is allowed in unsafe code only,
 - you need to manage lifetime of the instance yourself (i.e. call `delete`), and
 - you need to distinguish between pointer-to-single-element from pointer-to-array (i.e. call `delete` or `delete[0]`).